zuhaibmuhammad88108/Global-Superstore-Sales-Analytics-Dashboard---Power-BI/README.md

 # Global-Superstore-Sales-Analytics-Dashboard---Power-BI

-> An interactive Power BI dashboard for analyzing sales, profit, customers, products, orders, and regional performance.
+An interactive **Power BI dashboard** built to analyze sales, profit, customers, products, orders, and regional performance using the Global Superstore dataset.

 ---